ember-learn/guides-source/guides/release/upgrading/editions.md

 ### Tracked Properties

-Tracked properties are a new way to track changes to state in Ember Octane, replacing computed properties .
+Tracked properties replace computed properties.
 Unlike computed properties, which require you to annotate every getter with the values it depends on, tracked properties only require to annotate the values that are _trackable_, that is values that: